amanmajid/InfraSim/README.md

 ### To Do
 - Implement the InfraSim model using Julia code to allow users to choose their solver

+### Future extensions
-- Apply InfraSim to a case-study of Israel, Palestine, and Jordan for a regional energy-water nexus analysis.
-The associated code will be uploaded here in future.
+- InfraSim.JV: a model for the energy-water system in Israel, Palestine, and Jordan
-- Apply InfraSim to a case-study of Jamaica's water-energy network.
-The associated code will be uploaded here in future.
+- InfraSim.Jamaica: a model for the water system in Jamaica

 ### Citing Research
 Coming soon...